Keyboard technology: Buckling spring

+IBM's Model F keyboard series was the first to employ buckling spring key-switches, which used capacitive sensing to actuate.
+The original patent was never employed in an actual production keyboard but it establishes the basic premise of a buckling spring.

+The IBM Model M is a large family of computer keyboards created by IBM that began in late 1983 when IBM patented a membrane buckling spring key-switch design.
+The main intent of this design was to halve the production cost of the Model F. The most well known full-size Model M is known officially as the IBM Enhanced Keyboard.

 In 1993, two years after spawning Lexmark, IBM transferred its keyboard operations to the daughter company.
 New Model M keyboards continued to be manufactured for IBM by Lexmark until 1996, when Unicomp was established and purchased the keyboard patents and tooling equipment to continue their production.

 IBM continued to make Model M's in their Scotland factory until 1999.